Visual Studio for Mac

-Visual Studio for Mac is a modern, sophisticated IDE with many features for creating mobile, desktop, and web applications.
-It supports development of the following:
+Visual Studio for Mac is a modern, sophisticated IDE with many features to create mobile, desktop, and web applications.
+It supports the following types of development:

 - Mobile with .NET: Android, iOS, tvOS, watchOS

 - Mac desktop apps

 It includes features such as a rich editor, debugging, native platform integration with iOS, Mac, and Android, and integrated source control.

 This article surveys various sections of Visual Studio for Mac and introduces features that make it a powerful tool to create cross-platform applications.